ems-project/ems-project.github.io/elasticms-web/security.md

 On submit the application will preform a coreApi login to the environment api.

-After authentication, on every page request, the security user provider will refresh the authenticated user.

 !> User need be **enabled** and the role api is **not** required for logging in.

 1) For forcing authentication on a route set default **_authenticated** to true.